andrewdash/andrewdash.github.io/about.md

 Hello!
 I'm Andrew Le.

-I worked in venture capital at Impact Venture Capital, where I created the organizational platform that they use today for screening startups, from sourcing (discovering the startup) to investment.
-I'm proud that my involvement and research led to an active investment (Advanced.Farm) and the largest-ever startup event in Sacramento history (1000+ people).
-Previously also interned in Product Strategy at Zendesk.
+I'm currently working in business operations at Flexport, which means I ideate, write, and execute on business plans that speed up work for business teams (and myself).
+Previously I worked in venture capital at Impact Venture Capital, contributing with deal sourcing and research.
+Before that I interned in Product Strategy at Zendesk.

-__Check out some of the projects I've worked on.__
+__Some projects I've worked on.__

 - [venture capital deal flow pipeline]({{ site.baseurl }}{% post_url /projects/2019-01-09-Impact_Venture_Capital %})